dustinpfister/blog_posts/_posts/threejs-examples-position-things-to-sphere-surface.md

 ## 2 - The Sphere wrap module

 In this section I will be going over the source code of this sphere warp module that creates an instance of a special group that contains a sphere as a child, along with another group that contains object wrap groups.
 Each object wrap group then contains a Mesh Object.
 The system is a little convoluted, and I am sure than in time I might be able to find or more elegant solution for this sort of thing, however when  it just comes to how things look the module seems to work as I expect it to.
+The main create wrap method is what I will be using in the main javaScript file of a project that uses this module to create an instance of this sphere wrap group.
+The value that is returned by the create wrap method is an instance of the THREE.Group class which is of course based on object3d.
+So the object that is returned by the create method can just be directly passed to the add method of the scene object when I use this module.
+I then park any additional data that I will be using with my other methods in the user data object of this main wrap method and any other groups and mesh objects as needed.

 ```js
 (function (api) {